inatic/freecad-truss/README.md

 ## 2D ADAPTIVE PATH

-The `area.Adaptive2d` is fed a number of input parameters, followed by a call to its `Execute` method in which also the `stockPath2d` and the `basePath2d` are supplied.
-The method takes a progress callback function as third argument, it will receive partial toolpaths as they are being generated and is useful for diplaying progress on screen.
+The `area.Adaptive2d` operation is fed a number of input parameters, followed by a call to its `Execute` method, in which `stockPath2d` and `basePath2d` are supplied as arguments.
+The method takes a progress callback function as third argument, which receives partial toolpaths as they are being generated and is useful for diplaying progress on screen.
 The progress function can also stop execution by setting its return value to `True`.
 Drawing on screen should only be done when the FreeCAD Gui is up though, and the responsiblity for progress being drawn on screen should probably be passed to the `PathAdaptiveGui` script.
 For now the progress function does nothing more than return `False`.

 ``` PathAdaptive.py
 def progressFn(self, tpaths):